 But that’s not the only consequences that can result from that.

 Other consequences include negative impact on investor trust, disrupt business, and incite regulatory fines under the General Data Protection Regulation (GDPR).

 Training your employees to deal with this problem is recommended to reduce successful phishing attacks.

 Ways to train employees generally are to show them examples of phishing emails and the ways to spot them.

 Another good way to show employees phishing is through simulation.

-Phishing simulations are basically fake attacks designed to help employees recognize phishing first hand without any negative effects.
+Phishing simulations are basically fake attacks designed to help employees recognize phishing firsthand without any negative effects.

-Today I’m going to share the steps you need to take to run a successful phishing campaign.
+We will now share the steps you need to take to run a successful phishing campaign.

 Phishing remains to be the top security threat according to WIPRO’s state of cybersecurity report 2020.

 One of the best ways to collect data and educate employees is to run an internal phishing campaign.